zoltan-sipeki/chess-platform/README.md

     - the frontend server (HTTP server)
     - the file server (HTTP server)

 The application servers connect to a single MariaDB and a single Redis instance.
 MariaDB is the main database, while Redis is used for sessions, caching and as a message broker between the application servers.
 (Caching at this point in development could be considered premature optimization (I haven't had the opportunity to do performance tests).
-Regardless, now I have an idea as to how I would do it in the future should the need arise, which means it wasn't a complete waist of time.)
+Even so, now I have an idea as to how I would do it in the future should the need arise, which means it wasn't a complete waist of time.)

 A reverse proxy / load balancer sits between the browser and the servers.
 The browser only communicates with the load balancer.
 Since the client is an [SPA](https://en.wikipedia.org/wiki/Single-page_application) (single page application), it uses AJAX to make HTTP requests.
 The data format used is JSON.
 The load balancer forwards incoming request to the corresponding application server based on the route prefix of the request:
 - if the route starts with /api, the request goes to the API server,